Cash-strapped Sri Lanka declares special bank holiday on Jun 30 to set in local debt restructuring | Politics

 "We have now reached the stage of announcing domestic debt optimisation.
 For this, we need some time (and) space to discuss the plan in the cabinet, discuss at the finance oversight committee in Parliament, and finally present it in Parliament for approval,'' Weerasinghe said, adding that a minimum of five days would be required for the entire process.
 On Thursday, Sri Lanka will celebrate Eid al-Adha, and on Monday, the country will have a holiday for Esala Full Moon Poya, Buddha's first sermon and the arrival of the Tooth Relic in Sri Lanka.
 On Sunday, the government asked its parliamentarians to remain in Colombo through next weekend to seek parliamentary approval for DDR.

-Explaining the DDR process, the State Minister of Finance, Ranjith Siyambalapitiya, said the total amount of local debt stood at SLR 42 billion, comprising mainly of SLR 25 billion on treasury bonds, SLR 11 billion on treasury bills and SLR 5 billion on development bonds.
+Explaining the DDR process, the State Minister of Finance, Ranjith Siyambalapitiya, said the total amount of local debt stood at USD 42 billion, comprising mainly of USD 25 billion on treasury bonds, USD 11 billion on treasury bills and USD 5 billion on development bonds.

 "We are not talking of seeking haircuts, we only want rescheduling, extending repayment time, and reduction of interest," he said.